 "Cross Woody Allen with Henny Penny, and what do you get?
 The Book Chook.
 Full of existential angst, laughs and comic absurdities, this humorous story follows the identity crisis of McInerney’s introspective chicken character, Ray.
 The book offers lots of laughs, especially when read aloud.
-The rhyming text is humorous and lively.
 Throughout, McInerney satirises the trend for anthropomorphism in children’s literature.
 This is a book that can be read on many levels."

 --CBCA Reading Time

 "This cracking story is sure to appeal to adults as much as kids.
 This rollicking, rhyming book, with vibrant and playful illustrations, is so much fun to read out loud.
 The clever concept, endearing characters and lively language marks debut author Amelia McInerney as a hilarious new talent to be watched.
 And, despite all the fun and silliness, there's a lovely underlying message of learning to love who you are and your place in life."

 "Outrageously silly, The Book Chook is a charismatic, well-conceived, joyously executed example of the grass not always being greener outside the chicken coop.
 McInerney harmonizes fun rhyming text with a zany storyline about friendship and self-acceptance that invites plenty of giggles and audience participation.
 Brecon’s absurdly likeable illustrations reflect all the ludicrousness and individuality of Ray’s Hawaiian shirts, inviting readers to love who and where they are despite yearnings to the contrary."